-Volatility is central to asset pricing, asset allocation and risk management.
-In contrast to the estimation of expected returns, which generally requires long time spans of data, the results in Merton (1980) and Nelson (1992) suggest that volatility may be estimated arbitrarily well through the use of sufficiently finely sampled high-frequency returns over any fixed time interval.
-However, the assumption of a continuous sample path diffusion underlying these theoretical results is invariably violated in practice at the highest intradaily sampling frequencies.
-Thus, despite the increased availability of high-frequency data for a host of different financial instruments, practical complications have hampered the implementation of direct high-frequency volatility modeling and filtering procedures (see, e.g., the discussion in Aït-Sahalia, Mykland and Zhang, 2005; Andersen, Bollerslev and Diebold, 2003; Engle 2000; Russell and Engle, 2005; and Rydberg and Shephard, 2003).
+Volatility is central to asset pricing, asset allocation, and risk management.
+In contrast to the estimation of expected returns, which generally requires long time spans of data, the results of Merton (1980) and Nelson (1992) suggest that volatility may be estimated arbitrarily well through the use of sufficiently finely sampled high-frequency returns over any fixed time interval.
+However, the assumption of a continuous sample path diffusion underlying the theoretical results is invariably violated in practice.
+Thus, despite the increased availability of high-frequency data for a host of different financial instruments, practical complications have hampered the implementation of direct high-frequency volatility modeling and filtering procedures.

-In response to this, Andersen and Bollerslev (1998), Andersen, Bollerslev, Diebold and Labys (2001) (henceforth ABDL), Barndorff-Nielsen and Shephard (2002a,b), and Meddahi (2002), among others, have recently advocated the use of so-called realized volatility, or variation, measures constructed from the summation of high-frequency intradaily squared returns as a way of conveniently circumventing the data complications, while retaining (most of) the relevant information in the intraday data for measuring, modeling and forecasting volatilities over daily and longer horizons.
-Indeed, the empirical results in ABDL (2003) suggest that simple reduced form time series models for realized volatility perform as well, if not better, than the most commonly used GARCH and related stochastic volatility models in terms of out-of-sample forecasting.1
+In response, Andersen and Bollerslev (1998), Andersen, Bollerslev, Diebold and Labys (2001) (henceforth ABDL), Barndorff-Nielsen and Shephard (2002a,b), and Meddahi (2002), among others, have recently advocated the use of non-parametric realized volatility, or variation, measures to conveniently circumvent the data complications while retaining most of the relevant information in the intraday data for measuring, modeling and forecasting volatilities over daily and longer horizons.
+Indeed, the empirical results in ABDL (2003) strongly suggest that simple models of realized volatility outperform the popular GARCH and related stochastic volatility models in out-of-sample forecasting.